davidesestili/MyWebProject/README.md

 # MyWebProject

-GenerateAndDownloadHash is a servlet that generate checksums in BSD-style.
+GenerateAndDownloadHash is a servlet that generate checksums in GNU-style.

-Is optimized for Wildlfy 10.1.
+Is optimized for WildFly 10.1.

 See src/config.properties for configuration.